wp-plugins/adminer/readme.txt

 = v1.1.0 (09/15/2011) =
 * exclude the minified version of Adminer
-* include open source files for dont use obfuscated code
+* include open source files for don't use obfuscated code
 * fix for use sql-strings with magic quotes, see [bug description in forum](http://wordpress.org/support/topic/plugin-adminer-sql-command-doesnt-work)
-* add fucntion to search and include the wp-load.php
+* add function to search and include the wp-load.php
 * Test in WP 3.3-aortic-dissection

 = v1.0.5 (06/13/2011) =